Waihonua

 No analysis available

-I searched the public remarks for phrases like 'laundry on each floor,' 'laundry room on every floor,' and similar wording, but found no references.
-The listings do mention in-unit washer/dryer in several units, which does not confirm community laundry on any floor.
+I searched the public remarks for wording like "laundry on each floor," "laundry room on every floor," and similar phrases.
+The remarks only mention in-unit washer/dryer and storage, not shared laundry facilities on every floor.

 Strong, consistent evidence that the building provides parking: 20 of 20 current MLS records list parking features and numerous remarks state 'comes with 1 parking stall', 'two parking stalls', or 'parking stall level'.
 This is widespread across many different listings and agents.